desk-framework/desk/docs/content/en/docs/topics/logging-i18n/errors-logging.md

 ### Adding a log sink

-To handle log messages in any other way than sending them to the console, you can add a log 'sink' using the {@link GlobalContext.addLogHandler addLogHandler()} method.
+To handle log messages in any other way than sending them to the console, you can add a log 'sink' using the {@link GlobalContext.addLogHandler app.addLogHandler()} method.
 This method accepts a function that will be called with each log message, as an object of type {@link LogWriter.LogMessageData}.

 - {@link GlobalContext.addLogHandler}
 - {@link LogWriter.LogMessageData}

-> **Note:** If you add _any_ log handler, the default behavior of writing to the console is overridden.
-If you want to keep the default behavior, you'll need to add a log sink that writes to the console.
+> **Note:** After you add _any_ log handler, the default behavior of writing to the console is disabled.
+If you want to keep the default behavior, you'll need to add a log sink that (also) writes to the console.
 All subsequent handlers are called in the order they were added.

 ```ts
 // add a log sink that writes all messages to the console